this-should-never-happen/this-should-never-happen/README.md

 These questions have not been frequently asked.

+### Should this ever happen?

+Absolutely not.
+This should never happen.

 ### Should I send a pull request to this repository?

 Honestly, probably not, it's a waste of time.
 That said, please do anyway!
 The